 College of Liberal Arts and Sciences

 Middle School Education

-Laura Slor, a business and global studies major at Lesley University, spent her sophomore year studying in Rome, Italy.
+Laura Slor, a business and global studies major, spent her sophomore year studying in Rome, Italy.
 Read More.

 Communications major Polina Konyavsky studied and interned at a public relations firm in London.
 Read more